 This post contains affiliate links.
 For more information, click here.

 And when you put solo travel and road trip together, it’s magic.
-It’s a rare and nurturing oasis of freedom in our over-regulated, over-scheduled, over-intrusive, over-judgmental modern world.
+It’s a rare and nurturing oasis of freedom.
 It’s life on your terms.

 1) A Loose Plan

 Freedom and flexibility are the glory of the solo road trip.
 You don’t want to over-plan.
 But you have to have some idea of where you want to go and what you want to do.

 Make a short list of your top things to do.

 Mine included: Southfork Ranch in Texas and a Salem Red Sox game in Virginia, as well as the Everything Food Conference in Utah.
 I also wanted to go to all five of the contiguous states I hadn’t already visited (North Dakota, South Dakota, Wyoming, Idaho, and Oregon).

 You can do this online or on a paper map or both.
 Plot your to-see points, and trace a route that covers them.
 Use it to gauge how long it should take to drive from point to point and to plan stops on the way.
 But remember: it’s just a rough plan; adjust it continually as you go along.

 At the end of every driving day, after I checked in to my hotel room and cleaned out the car, I went online to figure out where to stop next and what I’d like to see on the way — a small museum, a historic site, a local park.
 I made reservations if it looked like rooms were filling up, but the best driving days were the ones when I knew I could go until I wanted to stop.